Obstacle Courses, Rock Walls, and Ninja Warrior Training for LI Kids

 Attempt the indoor aerial ropes course at Bounce!
 Photo by the author

-After bouncing in the trampoline park, head over to the Adventure Zone that boasts a zip line and two elevated ropes courses; one for heights of 42" and 48+".
+After bouncing in the trampoline park, head over to the Adventure Zone that boasts a zip line and two elevated ropes courses; one for heights of 42 inches-plus and another 48-plus.
 Race to the top of the rock wall and press the buzzer or scale the four-sided climbing wall.

 Get fit while having fun at this ultimate sports center.
 Designed by a three-time American Ninja Warrior competitor, this ninja class offers variations for all ages and abilities.
 Scale the warped wall, clink up the double salmon ladder, bob or weave down cannonball alley.
 Kick your way to its parkour class that teaches the art of moving over, through, under, or around obstacles, using the natural movements of the body with freestyle and/or gymnastics-style techniques.

 Learn the timing and the technique of trapeze flying, as well as a back-flip dismount into the net.
 An I.FLY instructor is there the entire time to guide and catch you.
 If you fall, don't fear: There's a springy net to catch you.
 This is best for ages 8 and older.
 Sign up for summer camp and learn flying trapeze, aerial trapeze (as well as lyra and silks), juggling, ground acrobatics, and circus comedy.
-They also offer after school circus school through October.
+It also offers after-school circus school through October.

-For a family bonding time that really rocks, try Island Rock.
+For family bonding time that really rocks, try Island Rock.
 This state-of-the-art indoor climbing facility offers the closest thing to real rock you can find.
 Island Rock has walls for first-time climbers and experienced expert climbers.
 Justin Conway, professional ninja and owner of Ninja Sport, runs a 12-week ninja training program suitable for ages 7-15 at Island Rock.
 Learn to jump, swing, and lache like the pros on a variety of obstacles, including trapeze bars, peg board, and a salmon ladder.
 It also offers Boy and Girl Scout merit badge opportunities.

 Free to Fly offers Kid Ninja, tricking and parkour classes, and even some drop-in events.
 It focuses on teaching the sport, but also creating a mentally strong and physically healthy child, using gymnastics, tricking, parkour, and cheerleading as tools.
 All are aimed at creating healthy and sustainable exercise habits, as well as problem-solving skills.

 Ninja classes at Obstacle Athletics in Deer Park emphasize strength, power, speed, and balance.

 Hone your skills for ninja warrior, parkour, obstacle course races, and more at this indoor training facility.
 Built like a custom obstacle course playground, kids work on their strength, speed, endurance, agility, and balance—all the while having high-flying fun.
-Enjoy pay-as-you-go, drop-in sessions or sign up for Mini or Junior Warriors, ninja skills sessions; suited for two-year age groupings.
+Enjoy pay-as-you-go, drop-in classes or sign up for Mini or Junior Warriors, ninja skills sessions; suited for two-year age groupings.
 It also hosts competitions for wee warriors to show off their capabilities.